nih-cfde/usecases/templates/glossary.md

 ### Definitions

+#### Scientific Objective

-**Scientific Objective:** a description of a scientific process, told without reference to a specific technology solution.
+A description of a scientific process, told without reference to a specific technology solution.
 Focuses on resources required, method(s) followed, and outcome(s) targeted.
 Can be validated with scientific stakeholders.